langleyfoxall/react-dynamic-data-table/README.md

 This package uses [ESLint](https://eslint.org/) for linting of JS/X.  You can run ESLint at any time by executing `npm run-script lint-fix`.
 Install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to get real-time linting in Visual Studio Code.

 These linters additionally run in continuous integration as a GitHub Action.

+### Releases

+To release a new version of this package, simply [create a new release](https://github.com/langleyfoxall/react-dynamic-data-table/releases/new).